For Spring Transfers (Entering January 2014)

 Families living abroad whose student is a US citizen or eligible non-citizen are asked to complete the Profile form as well.
 They should also forward a copy of their tax return(s) or verification of income with English translation directly to the Financial Aid Office.

-Students applying for only Federal Direct Loans are not required to complete the Profile.
+Students applying for only Federal Aid (such as Federal Direct Loans) are not required to complete the Profile.

 Please note that Wesleyan does not participate in IDOC for prospective transfer students.
 Documents must be mailed to the office.